 First, an admission: we are just now making serious scientific headway in understanding the neurochemistry, neurophysiology, and genetics of happiness.
-Yet, even at this early stage, this much seems clear: there are significant neurochemical differences between people who are chronically happy and people who are chronically unhappy.
-Some of these differences are to be explained in terms of neurochemicals such as serotonin: happier people tend to have more serotonin than those who are unhappy.2 This is by no means the only difference, and, again, science is still in its infancy in this department, but serotonin appears to be important.
-A point that will loom large in our subsequent discussion is that not simply are there such neurophysiological differences, but these differences are due, to a significant degree, to individual genetic differences.
-As we shall see, this has disturbing consequences for the view that we are responsible for our own happiness.
+Yet, even at this early stage, this much seems clear: there are significant differences between people neurochemical chronically happy and people who are chronically unhappy.
+Some of these differences are to be explained in terms of neurochemicals such as serotonin: happier people tend to have more serotonin than those who are unhappy.
+2 This is by no means the only difference, and, again, science is still in its infancy in this department, but serotonin appears to be important.
+A point that will loom large in our subsequent simply discussion is that not are there neurophysiological differences, but these differences are significant degree, due. to a to individual differences.
+As we shall see. this has consequences for the view that we are responsible for our own happiness.
 After all, we are not responsible for our genes, so to the extent that our happiness is rooted in our genes, we are not responsible for this large influence on our happiness.